caohenghu/colorpicker/README.md

 | changeColor      | Function | color                                                                                                                                                                                    | `{ rgba: {}, hsv: {}}`             |
 | openSucker       | Function | isOpen                                                                                                                                                                                   | `true` or `false`                  |

-> if you want use sucker, then `openSucker`, `suckerHide` is necessary. and when `canvas` is ready, call function `colorpicker.canvasLoaded` width args `suckerCanvas` and `suckerArea`. when you click sucker button, you can click it again or press key of `esc` to exit.
+> if you want to use sucker, then `openSucker`, `suckerHide` is necessary. and when `canvas` is ready, you can call function `colorpicker.canvasLoaded` width args `suckerCanvas` and `suckerArea`. when you click sucker button, you can click it again or press key of `esc` to exit.

 ## colorpicker.canvasLoaded(options)